Aurora Mobile Limited Files Its Annual Report on Form 20-F

-/EIN News/ -- SHENZHEN, China, April 19, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced it has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission on April 18, 2023.
-The annual report is available on the Company’s investor relations website at https://ir.jiguang.cn/.
+SHENZHEN, China, April 19, 2023 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced it has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission on April 18, 2023.
+The annual report is available on the Company's investor relations website at https://ir.jiguang.cn/.

 The Company will provide a hard copy of its annual report containing the audited consolidated financial statements, free of charge, to its shareholders and ADS holders upon request.
 Requests should be submitted to ir@jiguang.cn.